QuantEcon/lecture-source-py/source/rst/orth_proj.rst

-Again, we obtain the same answer
+Again, we obtain the same answer.